 - Enter the integration user you configured above, and then click Save Changes.

-- Open Layout of the Panopta Outage form, specify a recipient (a user or a group) for events, and then click Save Changes.
+- In the Recipients area, specify a recipient (a user or a group) for events, and then click Save Changes.

 - Repeat steps 6-10 for the Panopta Clear form.